Honestpuck/jss_tools/README.md

 ### JSS_tools

-This is a collection of small tool routines to make working with the data returned by python-jss.
+This is a collection of small tool routines to make working with the data returned by python-jss easier.

 At their core they turn the XML from the JSS into python data structures.